 Writers write.
 Making sure they are being read is important.
 Blogging is a wonderful way for a writer to hone their craft and consistently communicate with their audience.
 By following these simple tips, the writer will be well on their way to creating a successful blog.

-Would you consider helping Annie and I as we serve the Lord in the United States, South America, and India?
+Would you consider helping Annie and I as we serve the Lord in the United States, Africa, South America, and India?
 We would love to have you on our team!
 Just click here to get involved.
 Thanks so much!